-Learn more about how our Group Therapy program will help you meet your recovery goals.
+Learn more about how our addiction group therapy program will help you meet your recovery goals.

 Benefits of Addiction Group Therapy

 Addiction thrives in secrecy and isolation.
-Becoming a part of a therapeutic group offers patients accountability and chance to receive feedback on the many choices they face in early recovery.
-A group of peers offers patients a chance to process various issues with others who can relate, as well as positive reinforcement of behavioral changes.
+Becoming a part of a therapeutic group offers patients accountability and a chance to receive feedback on the many choices they face in early recovery.
+A group of peers gives patients a chance to process various issues with others who can relate, as well as positive reinforcement of behavioral changes.

 The ability to relate to others fosters connection, a key element of recovery from drug and alcohol dependence.
 Group members can receive support from their peers as they navigate issues like relationships, seeking employment, participating in a twelve-step group, and developing relapse prevention skills.

 Identifying and processing emotions is a skill that serves individuals in lifetime recovery from substance use disorder.
 The group dynamic offers a unique platform for developing the communication skills necessary to develop healthy emotional regulation and positive relationships.
 Assertive communication is both modeled and practiced in the group process.

 5 Tips To Get The Most Out Of Group Therapy

 One of the hallmarks of active addiction is isolation and loneliness.
 Addiction thrives without a positive support network that can offer accountability, feedback, and healthy affirmation.
 For this reason, among others, group therapy is an essential component of effective addiction treatment in drug rehab.
-Generally, group therapy sessions consist of as little as 3 members and up to as many as 12 members.
-Group therapy in our accredited Florida Drug Rehab has proven to be a significant and effective tool in treating substance abuse and mental health issues.
+Generally, group therapy sessions consist of as little as three members and up to as many as 12 members.
+Group therapy in our accredited Florida drug rehab has proven to be an essential and useful tool in treating substance abuse and mental health issues.

 Suggestions from licensed clinicians to get the most out of group therapy are to